WesleySmits/WesleySmits/README.md

 ## Hi there 👋

 My name is Wesley, I am a Senior Front-end Developer with a hidden side-love for digital marketing.

-Want to know more about me?
-Check out my [website](https://wesleysmits.com/)!
+My web journey began all the way back in 2006 when I was 13-years old and started a small gig doing SEO work for websites.
+I’d optimise the metadata, the texts, and do some link building.
+This got me interested in websites and by 2007 I was building my own websites and experimenting with Affiliate Marketing and Google Adsense.

+Fast-forward to 2014 where I started my first job for an employer as a Front-end Developer at Divide.
+Here I spend a little under 5-years building E-commerce sites for Fashion Retail brands and thinking of ways to make their websites more user-friendly, rank higher and have better conversion rates.
+After working on dozens and dozens of projects, I wanted a chance of dedicating myself to a single project, and I started working at Nature.House in the summer of 2019 as a Senior Front-end Web Developer.
+I work with a remarkable team of people making the application a bit better every single day.

 ## My Skills
 ![](https://img.shields.io/badge/Code-JavaScript-blue)